-Covid.
+War.
 Eco-crises.
 Hardship.
 Injustice.
-Despair.
 Isn’t pushing for Modern Markets for All a sideshow in the face of today’s overwhelming problems?
 With more visceral ideas for shaping a better world, that address issues more directly, by giving people cash for example, why put resources or energy into this one?

-- Focused issue: Hundreds of proposals aim to fix capitalism.
+- Focused issue: Countless proposals aim to fix capitalism.
 They typically urge new metrics then extensive changes to regulation, emissions, voting, tax, and welfare.
-Our ask is tightly boundaried: Better markets to unlock the invisible hand of self-interest and allow new interventions.
-That creates paths to organic change.
+Our ask is tightly boundaried: Better markets.

 - Spearhead issue: Better markets would tackle climate degradation, exclusion, inequality, government expenditure, and other issues.
 Our tight focus does not mean looking at only one problem.

 - It could be an easier battle to win: We are pushing for public policy to shape a concession that initiates an additional possibility in the economy.
 There’s no cost to taxpayers.
 It adds to choices.
 That’s an easier sell than, say, Universal Basic Income, Medicare-for-All, or tax reforms.
 Vital projects such as reducing carbon emissions can seem to offer local pain for global gain.
 This one fosters regional economic advantage.

 - Novel bedfellows: Many social campaigns fight big banks and tech. companies.
 We want to give them a new line of business: Public Official E-Markets around the world.
 We’re not naïve: many executives won’t understand this.
 Others will fear cannibalization of their existing businesses.
 But we only need a first few risk-takers to understand their potential as a first mover and add weight to us.